ReSplat: Learning Recurrent Gaussian Splatting: Approach

 \boldstartspace{Propagating the Rendering Error to Gaussians}.
-To propagate the rendering error to 3D Gaussians such that they can guide the network to update the Gaussians, a straightforward approach is to concatenate the rendering error $\hat{\bm e}^t_j$ with the Gaussians (${\bm g}^t_j, {\bm z}^t_j$) in a spatially aligned manner since they have the same number of points ($N \times \frac{HW}{16}$).
-However, in this way, the $j$-th Gaussian can only receive information about the $j$-th rendered pixel, while it can also contribute to other rendered pixels during the rendering process.
-To propagate the rendering error more effectively, we propose to apply global attention on all the $N \times \frac{H}{4} \times \frac{W}{4}$ rendering errors $\hat{\bm E}^t$, which enables each Gaussian to receive information from all rendering errors.
-This process can be formulated as
+To propagate the rendering error to 3D Gaussians such that they can guide the network to update the Gaussians.
+A straightforward approach is to concatenate the rendering error $\hat{\bm e}^t_j$ with the Gaussians (${\bm g}^t_j, {\bm z}^t_j$) in a spatially aligned manner, since they have the same number of points ($N \times \frac{HW}{16}$).
+However, with this approach, the $j$-th Gaussian can only receive local information around the $j$-th rendered pixel, even though it can also contribute to other rendered pixels during the rendering process.
+To propagate the rendering error more effectively, we propose to apply global attention across all the $N \times \frac{H}{4} \times \frac{W}{4}$ rendering errors $\hat{\bm E}^t$, which enables each Gaussian to receive information from all rendering errors.
+This process can be formulated as follows:

-where ${\bm e}^t_j$ is the $j$-th rendering error which has aggregated the original point-wise rendering error $\hat{\bm e}^t_j$ globally.
-We then concatenate the Gaussians with the globally aggregated rendering errors as $\{ ({\bm g}^t_j, {\bm z}^t_j, {\bm e}^t_j) \}_{j=1}^{M}$, which are next used to predict the incremental update (illustrated in \cref{fig:pipeline}).
+where ${\bm e}^t_j$ is the $j$-th rendering error, which has aggregated the original point-wise rendering error $\hat{\bm e}^t_j$ globally.
+We then concatenate the Gaussians with the globally aggregated rendering errors as $\{ ({\bm g}^t_j, {\bm z}^t_j, {\bm e}^t_j) \}_{j=1}^{M}$, which are then used to predict the incremental update (illustrated in \cref{fig:pipeline}).